Tsitsipas Argues 'Clay & Grass Seasons Should Be Longer'

 Stefanos Tsitsipas shared his thoughts about the length of certain parts of the season on the ATP Tour.

-Currently, we know three different surfaces in the world of tennis.
-The hard courts, clay courts, and grass courts.
+Currently, the tennis season has multiple parts, played on the hard courts, clay courts, and grass courts.
 While the hard-court part of the season lasts from January till early April and then again from July until November, the grass-court part of the year has only around seven weeks in the calendar from June to July.

 "Grass and clay seasons should be longer.
 I know that for clay there are still events in August but I am in favor of natural surfaces being more valued in the calendar."

-World no. 3 also explained why he likes to play on clay more than other surfaces.
-In the past, he won some of his biggest trophies on the red dirt, but not only that is the reason why Tsitsipas likes it.
+The World No. 3 player also explained why he likes to play on clay more than other surfaces.
+In the past, he won some of his biggest trophies on the red dirt, but that is not the only reason why Tsitsipas likes it.